-The tTransit system is presently comprised of the following funds:
+The transit system is presently comprised of the following funds:

 - Revenue Fund

 - Operating Fund

 - Internally Restricted Fund (Special Sales Tax Capital Fund)

-- Debt Service Fund

 - Sales Tax Capital Fund

 - Prop M Fund

-- Prop A Fund

-- FTA Capital Fund

-- Illinois Allocated Fund

-- Private Capital Fund

-- Self Insurance Fund Internal Service Funds (Property, Casualty,
+- Self Insurance Fund

-- Workers Compensation, and Medical)

-- Stabilization Fund Excess Judgement Fund
+- Stabilization Fund

-The Agency maintains one bank depository account for operational and working capital purposes, which is comprised of the Operating, Internally Restricted, and Sales Tax Capital, and Stabilization Funds.
+The Agency maintains one bank depository account for operational and working capital purposes, which is comprised of the Operating, Internally Restricted, Sales Tax Capital, and Stabilization Funds.
 While these funds are co-mingled in a single bank account, specific accounting is maintained on the Agency's books at the fund level.

 Transit operations have little seasonality and are generally consistent throughout the year.
-Contractual funding and Tihe annual appropriation process for state, local and-federal formula funding, which combined provides approximately 7590% of the Agency's funding.
-The annual appropriation process, commences after the fiscal year begins.
+The annual appropriation process for state, local and federal formula funding, which combinedprovides approximately 75% of the Agency's funding, commences after the fiscal year begins.
 Local appropriations are subject to the legislative process, and Federal appropriations can be delayed up to 12 months.
 Consequently, Agency staff is authorized to transfer (borrow) funds within the groups identified above in order to maintain operational liquidity and adequate working capital.

-In the event the above funds are exhausted, temporary operating deficits may be funded by unencumbered Self Insurance, and Prop M and Prop A Funds.
-Staff shall inform the Board any time the localfunding jurisdictions fail to provide funds within ninety days of the beginning of the fiscal year.
+In the event the above funds are exhausted, temporary operating deficits may be funded by unencumbered Self Insurance and Prop M Funds.
+Staff shall inform the Board any time the local funding jurisdictions fail to provide funds within ninety days of the beginning of the fiscal year.
 Management shall recommend a course of action up to and including service interruption for the jurisdiction in question.

-Furthermore, the Agency utilizes the Transit Operating Fund (Accounts Payable Account) to fund as the single disbursements for accounts payable and payroll.
-The Transit Operating account fundsor the payments for of both transit and business enterprise obligations.
+Furthermore, the Agency utilizes the Transit Operating Fund (Accounts Payable Account) as the single disbursement account for the payment of both transit and business enterprise obligations.
 Liability accounts shall be maintained for the recording of all payments made by Transit for Business Enterprises, and Business Enterprises shall reimburse Transit, in the following month, for any such payments.